-M Iarch 31, 2012 Dec cember 31, 2011 Advance payments received under long-term terminaling services agreements \$ 1,090 \$ 1,121 Deferred revenue-ethanol blending fees and other projects 12,139 13,247 \$ 13,229 \$ 14,368
+March 31, December 2013 2012 cember 31, 2012 Advance payments received under long-term terminaling services agreements \$ 1,030 \$ 1,067 Deferred revenue-ethanol blending fees and other projects 8,495 9,581 \$ 9,525 \$ 10,648

 Advance payments received under long-term terminaling services agreements.
 We have long-term terminaling services agreements with certain of our customers that provide for advance minimum payments.
 We recognize the advance minimum payments as revenue either on a straight-line basis over the term of the respective agreements or when services have been provided based on volumes of product distributed.
-At March 31, 2012 and December 31, 2011, we have received advance minimum payments in excess of revenue recognized under these long-term terminaling services agreements resulting in a liability of approximately \$1.1 million and \$1.1 million, respectively.
+At March 31, 2013 and December 31, 2012, we have received advance minimum payments in excess of revenue recognized under these long-term terminaling services agreements resulting in a liability of approximately \$1.0 million and \$1.1 million, respectively.

 Deferred revenue-ethanol blending fees and other projects.
-Pursuant to agreements with Morgan Stanley Capital Group, we agreed to undertake certain capital projects that primarily pertain to providing ethanol blending functionality at certain of our Southeast terminals and other projects.
+Pursuant to agreements with Morgan Stanley Capital Group and others, we agreed to undertake certain capital projects that primarily pertain to providing ethanol blending functionality at certain of our Southeast terminals.
 Upon completion of the projects, Morgan Stanley Capital Group and others have paid us lump-sum amounts that will be recognized as revenue on a straight-line basis over the remaining term of the agreements.
-At March 31, 2012 and December 31, 2011, we have unamortized deferred revenue of approximately \$12.1 million and \$13.2 million, respectively, for completed projects.
-During the three months ended March 31, 2012 and 2011, we recognized revenue on a straight-line basis of approximately \$1.1 million and \$1.1 million, respectively, for completed projects.
+At March 31, 2013 and December 31, 2012, we have unamortized deferred revenue of approximately \$8.5 million and \$9.6 million, respectively, for completed projects.
+During each of the three months ended March 31, 2013 and 2012, respectively, we recognized revenue on a straight-line basis of approximately \$1.1 million for completed projects.

-(11) LONG-TERM DEBT
+(12) LONG-TERM DEBT

-On March 9, 2011, we entered into an amended and restated senior secured credit facility (the "Amended Facility").
-The Amended Facility replaced in its entirety the senior secured credit facility that was in place as of December 31, 2010.
-The Amended Facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$250 million and (ii) 4.75 times Consolidated EBITDA (as defined: \$323.1 million at March 31, 2012).
-In addition, at our request, the revolving loan commitment can be increased up to an additional \$100 million, in the aggregate, without the approval of the lenders, but subject to the approval of the administrative agent and the receipt of additional commitments from one or more lenders.
-We may elect to have loans under the Amended Facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 2% to 3% depending on the total leverage ratio then in effect, or (ii) at the base rate plus a margin ranging from 1% to 2% depending on the total leverage ratio then in effect.
+On March 9, 2011, we entered into an amended and restated senior secured credit facility, or credit facility, which has been subsequently amended from time to time.
+The credit facility replaced in its entirety the senior secured credit facility that was in place as of December 31, 2010.
+The credit facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$350 million and (ii) 4.75 times Consolidated EBITDA (as defined: \$349.1 million at March 31, 2013).
+We may elect to have loans under the credit facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 2% to 3% depending on the total leverage ratio then in effect.
 We also pay a commitment fee on the unused amount of commitments, ranging from 0.375% to 0.5% per annum, depending on the total leverage ratio then in effect.
-Our obligations under the Amended Facility are secured by a first priority security interest in favor of the lenders in the majority of our assets.
+Our obligations under the credit facility are secured by a first priority security interest in favor of the lenders in the majority of our assets.

-The terms of the Amended Facility include covenants that restrict our ability to make cash distributions, acquisitions and investments, including investments in joint ventures.
+The terms of the credit facility include covenants that restrict our ability to make cash distributions, acquisitions and investments, including investments in joint ventures.
 We may make distributions of cash to the extent of our "available cash" as defined in our partnership agreement.
-We may make acquisitions and investments that meet the definition of "permitted acquisitions"; "other investments" which may not exceed 5% of "consolidated net tangible assets"; and "permitted JV investments" which may not exceed \$125 million in the aggregate and subject to us having at least \$50 million in "liquidity" before and after giving effect to such joint venture investment.
+We may make acquisitions and investments that meet the definition of "permitted acquisitions"; "other investments" which may not exceed 5% of "consolidated net tangible assets"; and "permitted JV investments".
+Permitted JV investments include up to \$225 million of investments in BOSTCO, the "Specified BOSTCO Investment".
+In addition to the Specified BOSTCO Investment, under the terms of the credit facility, we may make an additional \$75 million of other permitted joint venture investments (including additional investments in BOSTCO).
 The principal balance of loans and any accrued and unpaid interest are due and payable in full on the maturity date, March 9, 2016.

-(11) LONG-TERM DEBT (Continued)
+(12) LONG-TERM DEBT (Continued)